 Now, many folks prep for a lot of different reasons and scenarios, but Miller’s great concern over the likelihood of such a disaster, coupled with his professional background and extensive expertise, have caused my survival tribes to invest more time and money into preparation for a man-made pandemic.

-He has been researching threats which could cause the collapse of society, especially ones that involve bioengineering.
+He has been researching threats that could cause the collapse of society, especially ones that involve bioengineering.
 Such man-made disasters would most likely lead to genetically modified viruses that could spark a worldwide pandemic.

 The Fortitude Ranch CEO graciously granted me an interview to discuss the creation and progress on the first two survival retreats and plans to create at least 12 more.